-Only regular unicycles may be used.
-The maximum outer diameter of the wheel is 640 mm (24 + Class).
+Only standard Only regular unicycles may be used.
+The maximum outer diameter of the wheel is 640 mm (24+ Class) as defined in section ??.
 In addition, the unicycles must not have sharp or protruding parts anywhere that might cause injuries.
 This refers especially to quick-release levers and bolts.
 The pedals must be plastic or rubber.